vovapolu/ensime.github.io/editors/emacs/sbt-mode.md

 Success hydra for projects (projectA, projectB, ...) created.
 ```

-After you will see this message run `M-x sbt-hydra:hydra` command again and you will see hydra appearing at the bottom of the screen.
+After you will see this message run `M-x sbt-hydra` command again and you will see hydra appearing at the bottom of the screen.
 By pressing `h` you can invoke help where you can learn more detais about Hydra features.

-We recommend to bind `sbt-hydra:hydra` command to some convenient shortcut.
+We recommend to bind `sbt-hydra` command to some convenient shortcut.

 ### Recommended usage